xai-foundation/sentry/Development.md

   - Web-Connect: this is the Sentry website that hosts the Key Sale page for Node Licenses as well as blockchain interactions for key holder / operator setup
   - Web-Staking: this is the website for the Staking Application, it displays pools, reward rates, and allows users to interact with pools
 - infrastructure
-  - gcp-nitro-node: Terrafor setup for the public node host on google cloud
+  - gcp-nitro-node: Terraform setup for the public node host on google cloud
   - nitro-node-wrapper: Public node stack config and custom publisher software
   - smart-contracts: ecosystem smart contract infrastructure, deployment / upgrade scripts and tests
   - sentry-subgraph: subgraph schemas and syncing scripts, subgraphs will be deployed from here